veertuinc/anka-docs/content/en/docs/Anka Build Cloud/certificate-based-authentication.md

 {{</ highlight >}}

-### Testing root Controller Dashboard authentication
+### Testing superuser Controller Dashboard authentication

 If everything is configured correctly, you can visit your Controller Dashboard and a login box should appear.
 Enter the token you specified and ensure that it logs you in.